Slavery in Iran: Slave trade and supply

 At the beginning of the 19th century both white and black, as well as indigenous, slaves were traded in Iran.
 Slaves were mainly obtained either through sale or warfare.
 Children were sometimes sold into slavery by their poor families, often in Armenia, Southern Iran and Kurdistan.

 White slaves were mainly provided from the Caucasus area or the Caspian Sea through warfare and slave trade (mainly the Circassian slave trade).
 White slaves were often provided through warfare such as the Russo-Iranian wars, tribal incursions, slave raids and punitive expeditions in Caucasus and Northern Iran, which provided for Christian Armenian, Georgian and Circassians, and for Muslim Iranians capture in slave raids by the Turkmens.

-During the Qajar period, Iran bought Kazakh slaves who were falsely masqueraded as Kalmyks by slave dealers from the Khiva and Turkmens.
+During the Qajar era, Iran bought Kazakh slaves who were falsely masqueraded as Kalmyks by slave dealers from the Khiva and Turkmens.

 Inside Iran, non-Muslims, often Jewish women, were kidnapped from their homes, and Muslim tribespeople were kidnapped or taken as war prisoners during tribal warfare, often by Turkoman slave traders.
 Normally, white and light skinned slaves were used for concubinage, while black slaves were used domestics (maids, nannies and eunuchs).

 In southeast Iran, slave raids were conducted by slavers, often local chieftains, as late as around 1900.
 Muslim Iranian slaves were mainly sold to Arabia and Afghanistan, and it was said; "most of the slave girls employed as domestics in the houses of the gentry at Kandahar were brought from the outlying districts of Ghayn."

 African slaves were provided from East Africa via the Indian Ocean slave trade, but also increasingly through the Persian Gulf by Arab and Persian traders, or by land by pilgrims returning from Mecca (Red Sea slave trade), which caused Iranian to call the slaves haji.
 Three categories of black slaves existed: "Bambassees, Nubees, and Habeshees."
 The origin of the term "Bambassee" being mispronunciation of "Mombassa," the port from which many of these slaves originated.
 The Nubees, or Nubians, were slaves from Nubia and were known for their darker complexion compared to Ethiopian slaves.